leskapaul/CsvCategorizeAndMerge/README.md

 03/19/2024,"VERIZON DES:PAYMENTREC ID:XXXXX99999999 INDN:J DOE CO ID:XXXXX99999 WEB","-24.99","11,166.92"
 ```
 #### Input Configuration
-The following configuration can be used to handle different column names and categorization.
+The following configuration can be used to handle the different column names and categorization.
 ```yaml
 sortType: ASC
 sortColumnName: Date